kamigerami/iot17/C-programmering/c_inlamning_breadboard/README.md

 I modified and rewrote the code a few times.

-Future stuff:
+Still need to :

+* Input and error checking ( out of bounds, wrong input type etc)
+* Have the input "stay" and not reset each time.
 * Dynamic allocation of the matrix ( change size of breadboard )
 * User adding new components
-* use of functions etc...
+* better use of pointers and functions etc...
 * better Menu's
 * better use of struct / typedef